VivereSV/NioShadowverseLogger/README.md

 ## Quick note to Mac users
 Your config file contains one extra line, which is False by default.
-If, and only if, you are using a Mac without retina display (ie Macbook Air), you need to change that to True.
+If, and only if, you are using a Mac with retina display (ie Macbook Pro), you need to change that to True.
 If you are using retina display and are having issues, please message VLV#5047 because I'm honestly kind of bamboozled by Apple here.
+Also worthy to note that if you do decide to take your own screenshots, that line needs to be False.

+Also, if you want to use 1152x720, you need to have a retina display and have the config line be False.

 ## What can I do with this data?